 - Water

-If the landlord doesn’t fix it within 14 days (or sooner for emergencies that risk property damage or safety), the tenant can hire a qualified professional, pay for the repair, and deduct the cost from their rent.
-This only applies if the work is reasonable, properly done, and not for damage caused by the tenant or their guests.
+If the landlord doesn’t resolve the issue within 14 days (or sooner for emergencies that risk property damage or safety), the tenant can hire a qualified professional, pay for the repair, and deduct the cost from their rent.
+This only applies if the work is done reasonably and properly, and the repair isn’t needed due to damage caused by the tenant or the tenant’s guests.

-What’s New in 2025: Recent Legal Updates for Landlords in Illinois
+New in 2025: Legal Updates for Landlords in Illinois

 Landlord Retaliation (Public Act 103-0831) (765 ILCS 721)